I’ve found a vulnerability in Perl

 If the author is unresponsive, or you are concerned that the issue is not being handled, or for other reasons, then please send the report to cpan-security@perl.org so we can coordinate with authors and relevant community members directly.

-If you wish that we keep your identity private, please state this in the first line the email to us.
+If you wish that we keep your identity private, please state this in the first line of your email to us.
 You do not need to provide any rationale.

 Step 3: Disclosure

-When disclosure has been agreed by the parties, or if details of the vulnerability has otherwise been made public, the CPAN Security Group will take following actions:
+When disclosure has been agreed by the parties, or if details of the vulnerability have otherwise been made public, the CPAN Security Group will take following actions:

 1. Add a public record to CPAN vulnerability databases